 The process of settling on this particular design was time consuming, to say the least.
 Since I hadn’t personally seen anyone wearing these watches and I was ordering it from the states so was due to incurring heavy duty taxes, I wanted to be absolutely sure of my choice.

 There are numerous styles, wood and dial colours to choose from; which was daunting but in the end I settled for the Frankie 35 in zebrawood finish with the champagne dial.
 Having never worn such a light coloured watch I was unsure about its colour against my skin tone.
 I was thinking to opt for something darker like sandalwood.
-Having thoroughly (and I mean A LOT) perused their Instagram feed, I decided on the zebrawood.
+Having thoroughly (and I mean A LOT) perused their Instagram profile, I decided on the zebrawood.
 It did not disappoint!
 The striking wavy grains make it unique and I get multiple compliments every time I wear it (see how I style it).
 I like the simplicity of this design and the option of choosing the 35 which has a smaller dial, better suited to my wrist.

 I’m someone who usually dresses semi-casual so this wood watch was perfect for my wardrobe.
 Since it’s handmade from natural elements, I would advise care when washing your hands or doing any kind of physical activity.
 But for every day, it has become something I reach for constantly.
 It won’t be replacing my more timeless Fossil or elegant Tag Huer watches anytime soon but it is a good addition to my collection.

 The same goes for Zee’s walnut finish with black dial.
 He opts for darker tones in dressing and wanted a style that complemented his outfits.
 To the say the least, he’s more simple and able to make quick decisions (yay for the over-thinker in me) so purchased the Hyde.